-5. VIBE Funding
+5. VIBE Funding and project management

 Awards is up to a maximum of €70,000 per annum depending on the proposed project activities.
 The maximum project duration allowable under the VIBE programme is two years.
 Funding for year two will be subject to satisfactory performance of year one and availability of funding.